kash0lt/kash0lt/README.md

 - 👀 I’m interested in collaboration, learning to code, teaching coding processes, and code quality
 - 🌱 I’m currently learning python coding
 - 💞️ I’m looking to collaborate on most anything reasonable
-- 📫 How to reach me 👁 look for me on twitter or facebook
+- 📫 How to reach me 👁 look for me on twitter or facebook or shoot me a message via e-mail

 <!---
 kash0lt/kash0lt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.